Report an Environmental Problem

 Hunting and Fishing

 Many people mistakenly contact DEC to report hunting or fishing activity that is not in violation of any regulation.
-If you know that you are witness to a violation, you can contact the TIPP-DEC dispatcher as described above.
+If you know that you are witness to a violation, you can contact a DEC dispatcher as described above.
 However, if you need information about:

 - hunting, including information on seasons and limits;